junwatu/ai-voice-note/blog/README.md

 npm run build
 ```

-To run the project, use this command:
+Then to run the project, you should use this command:

 ```shell
 npm run start